 - 151. The 2021-2024 MTDS articulates the strategic policies and debt management strategies to be adopted during the period 2021-2024. - 152.
 This is a rolling plan subject to review in line with prevailing market conditions and significant changes in the macroeconomic framework.
 Accordingly, the strategy intends to achieve the following objectives: - Propose financing to meet Government's funding needs on a timely basis and at a relatively lower cost, subject to prudent levels of risk; - Promote the development of efficient primary and secondary markets; and - Pursue any other action considered to impact positively on the public debt stock. - 153.
-The 2021-2024 strategy focuses on an appropriate financing mix to mitigate the cost and risk that could adversely affect the debt portfolio. - 154.
-On the domestic front, the strategy seeks to build benchmark bonds by issuing or reopening medium to long-term bonds to improve liquidity and secondary market trading as well build cash buffers to support debt management operations.
+The 2021-2024 strategy focuses on an appropriate financing mix to mitigate the cost and risk that could adversely affect the debt portfolio and seeks to continue Government's ongoing liability management programme to reduce refinancing and interest rate risk in the portfolio. - 154.
+On the domestic front, the strategy seeks to build benchmark bonds by issuing or reopening medium-to-long-term bonds to improve liquidity and secondary market trading.
 The improvement in liquidity is expected to help bridge the gap between revenue collection and expenditure commitments. - 155.
 On the external front, Government would issue sovereign bonds on the ICM if market conditions are favourable to finance the 2021 Budget and carry out liability management operations on the public debt portfolio.
 Reprofiling and reduction in cost in the domestic debt portfolio would be pursued as part of the liability management programme. - 156.
 The strategy further considers contingent liabilities that may crystallise in 2021, especially from the energy sector and financial sector bailout. - 157.
-To minimize the refinancing and rollover risks, the strategy sets out strategic risk benchmarks.
+To minimise the refinancing and rollover risks, the strategy sets out strategic risk benchmarks.
 The share of T-bills in the domestic debt stock is expected to be within 7-10 percent for treasury management purposes with an ATM of the total debt portfolio expected to be not less than 8 years. - 158.
-Over the medium term, the share of the variable rate debt in the total external debt is expected to be within the range of 15 to 20 percent.
+Over the medium-term, the share of the variable rate debt in the total external debt is expected to be within the range of 15 to 20 percent.
 The share of the entire debt portfolio facing interest rate re-fixing in a year is not expected to be more than 30 percent. - 159.
 To mitigate foreign exchange risk in the external debt portfolio, a strategic benchmark of 70±5 percent exposure to the US Dollar will be pursued.